psharma04/schoolnotes-2/source/_posts/sor1-hsc-consolidation-1.md

 *   Post 1945, the Christian face of Australian society changed dramatically due to the immigration of people fleeing Europe
 *   Migrant – huge boost to numbers of Roman Catholics and Eastern Orthodox adherents in Aus.
-*   Roman Catholicism boosted almost 6% btw 1947 and 1966
+*   Roman Catholicism boosted almost 6% between 1947 and 1966
-*   Eastern Orthodox rose from 0.2% to 3% btw 1947 and 1981 – large influx of Greek immigrants
+*   Eastern Orthodox rose from 0.2% to 3% between 1947 and 1981 – large influx of Greek immigrants
-*   Small influx of Jews – reflected as 0.3% to 0.5% btw 1933 to 1966
+*   Small influx of Jews – reflected as 0.3% to 0.5% between 1933 to 1966
 *   More recent waves of Jewish migration to Aus. – almost 17% of Jewish population arrived after 1980
 *   1976 – Islam became present in Aus.
 0.3%
-*   Btw 1966 and 2006 Islamic population risen 69.4% due to immigration from Bosnia, Somalia and Ethiopia
+*   Between 1966 and 2006 Islamic population risen 69.4% due to immigration from Bosnia, Somalia and Ethiopia

 _Denominational switching_